cytopia/check_drupal/README.md

 ### 4.1 check_drupal

 #### Command definition
-Because icinga2 is should be running on every monitored server, there is no need for `check_by_ssh`.
+Because icinga2 should be running on every monitored server, there is no need for `check_by_ssh`.

 ```bash
 object CheckCommand "check_drupal" {